-- A durable power of attorney (POA) is a legal document that empowers the agent to act on behalf of the the principal.
-It remains in force if and when the principal is incapacitated
+- A durable power of attorney (POA) is a legal document that empowers the agent to act on behalf of the principal.
+It remains in force if and when the principal is incapacitated.

 A power of attorney is a legal document that empowers someone else, known as the agent (or the attorney-in-fact), to act on behalf of the instigator of the POA (the principal) either in broadly defined matters (a general POA), or in defined circumstances (a limited POA).
-The agent need not necessarily be an attorney, for they can be anyone of the principal’s choosing.
+The agent need not necessarily be an attorney, for he or she can be anyone of the principal’s choosing.

 In a limited power of attorney, you can name someone to act on your behalf, for example for the sale of a property, to sign a contract, or for some other specific task.
 The agent can only represent you within the scope of that transaction, and only while you are alive and in your full cognitive faculties.
 When that task is completed, or upon your passing, the attorney-in-fact relationship comes to an end, and the agent you appointed ceases to represent you.